Morrison Park Playground Replacement

 Last Updated: 02/06/2020

 The City of Madison Parks Division is improving the playground at Morrison Park and we want your input!

 The first opportunity for input from the neighborhood was a playground workshop held with two other neighborhoods on November 7, 2019 at Elvehjem Elementary library.
 At this meeting City staff presented the Madison Parks playground input process, provided background on Madison’s playgrounds, and sought input from the neighborhood on each individual park playground.

-The second meeting will be held at the below date.
-At this meeting staff will present two playground concepts based on feedback received at the playground workshop.
+The second meeting was held at the below date.
+At this meeting staff presented two playground concepts based on feedback received at the playground workshop.

 PUBLIC INPUT MEETING #2

 O'Keefe Middle School, room 129